TryQuiet/quiet/packages/testcafe-browser-provider-electron/README.md

 }
 ```

-When you run tests from the command line, specify the path to the directory where `.testcafe-electron-rc` resides prefixed with "electron:" :
+When you run tests from the command line, specify the path to the application root directory prefixed with "electron:" :

 ```
 testcafe "electron:/home/user/electron-app" "path/to/test/file.js"
 ```

-When you use API, pass the path to the directory where `.testcafe-electron-rc` resides prefixed with "electron:" to the `browsers()` method:
+When you use API, pass the application path with the "electron:" prefix to the `browsers()` method:

 ```js
 testCafe